IRobot: Scooba

 Scooba was iRobot's floor-washing robot.
 The product became commercially available in limited quantities in late 2005 before a full product release in 2006.
 Early models required either a special non-bleach cleaning solution or white vinegar to wash hard floors.
 Newer units could use plain water.
 Several versions were marketed. iRobot discontinued the Scooba line of products in favor of the Braava line of floor moppers in 2016.

 Dirt Dog

 Dirt Dog was a variant of Roomba designed for workshop use that was released in 2006.
 The product picks up small objects such as nuts, bolts, dirt, and debris from a workshop or similar floor.
 The unit was able to be used on hard floors, shop carpets and industrial floor surfaces.
 The Dirt Dog was discontinued in late 2010.

 My Real Baby

 My Real Baby was a robotic toy marketed by iRobot from 2000 and produced in partnership with the toy manufacturer Hasbro.
-It is no longer in production.
 This product, which was meant to look like a human infant, employed animatronic facial expressions and was developed from an emotionally expressive and responsive robot developed by iRobot corporation called "IT."